balamurugan16/hashnode-blogs/clpjuj3ef00020al38y8vcxil.md

 1. Bun is a **drop-in replacement** for node.
 Most of the node’s core utils work in a bun except utils that are close to the V8 engine.

-2. Bun offers a great developer experience by being a toolkit for JavaScript including a **test runner, debugger, bundler and package manager**, unlike NodeJS which needs 3rd party packages to achieve all of them.
+2. Bun offers a great developer experience by being a toolkit for JavaScript including a **test runner, debugger, bundler and package manager**.

 3. Last but not the least, **Speed**.
 Right from executing a script to installing a package, Bun is very fast.